Emily Oster

 —Anonymous

-Last year, the American Academy of Pediatrics came out with a set of new guidelines about breastfeeding and sleep.
+In 2022, the American Academy of Pediatrics came out with a set of guidelines about breastfeeding and sleep.
 I wrote about them more fully at the time, including where the evidence was stronger for the recommendations and where there was less information.

 One of the statements made in that document is about weighted sleep sacks.
 The AAP said in particular: “weighted swaddle clothing or weighted objects with swaddles are not safe and therefore not recommended.”
 The primary rationale for this is the concern that a weighted swaddle might impede breathing and increase the risk of SIDS.
 This updated recommendation is, I believe, the reason for the restriction on sales of these products.